 Even if a habit isn’t good for you long term, your mind will still fall back on it because it takes the least amount of effort.
 And the old cranium is all about conserving energy.
 Thank evolution for this.

-Want this helpful habit tracker?
+Want to unleash the power of habits?
 Sign up and get it free!

 What Does This Have To Do With Losing 20 Pounds?